-A couple of years ago I used to dream about living in Sweden.
-I don’t really know how the idea of it came to me, maybe it was the music I used to listen to, with songs about the dark cold Nordic winters, mystic and deep relationship with the nature and celebration of its beauty.
+When I was younger I used to dream about living in Sweden.
+I don’t really know how the idea of it came to me.
+Maybe it was the music I listened to, with songs about the dark cold Nordic winters and that mystic and deep relationship with the nature and celebration of its beauty.
 Soon I started learning Swedish language and I was enchanted by the sound of it.
 I learned about Swedish culture, customs and food and felt a strong belonging to the country I’ve never visited before.

 In mid December, when the dark shadows come early and fall deep over the North, Sweden celebrates Saint Lucie or Sankta Lucia.
-On December 13th, Swedish girls put on their white gowns and one of them, wearing a crown of lighted candles represents Lucia, who’s name in Latin means lux, light, and represents light in the winter darkness.
+On December 13th, Swedish girls put on their white gowns and one of them, wearing a crown of lighted candles, represents Lucia, who’s name in Latin means lux, light and represents the light in the winter darkness.

 Saffron buns or lussekatter